Robert Gordon University: 1881–1910: Robert Gordon's College

-Splitting child from adult: Robert Gordon's Technical College (1910 on)
+1910–1965: Robert Gordon's Technical College

 By the end of the 19th century, Robert Gordon's College was a major provider of technical education, receiving large government grants.
 Following further reforms, in 1903 the adult education part of the college was designated a Central Institution along with Gray's School of Art (which had become a Central Institution two years earlier), allowing the adult education activities to develop independently rather than under the control of the local School Board.
 However, even this was not sufficient to meet demand for technical education, and dedicated Technical Colleges were being set up in other Scottish cities.
 As a result, in 1910 adult education activities were split from the school and became Robert Gordon's Technical College.
 Also merged into the new Technical College was the city's School of Domestic Economy which provided classes in domestic science.
 The day school for boys continued as Robert Gordon's College, and the two institutions shared a campus, buildings and until 1981, a Board of Governors and administrative staff.

 During the 1920s, the first Ordinary and Higher Certificates and Diplomas were awarded, and by the 1930s Robert Gordon's Technical College was made up of Schools of Engineering, Chemistry, Maths & Physics, Pharmacy, Art (including architecture), Domestic Science, and Navigation.
 Around this time the first students began to be prepared for external degree examinations – for the University of Aberdeen's BSc in engineering.
 A system of student governance also developed, with a Student Representative Council formed in 1931.
 In the closing years of World War II, candidates started to be prepared to sit exams for external degrees of the University of London, in subjects such as Chemistry and Engineering, but only via part-time and/or evening classes.
 After 1945, to aid with settling large numbers of returning soldiers into a career, the Government backed a Business Training Scheme which allowed the Technical College to introduce courses in Business Administration.